Williams College: Alma mater

 Williams claims the first alma mater song written by an undergraduate, "The Mountains", was by Washington Gladden of the class of 1859.

 In 2016, a college-wide contest was held for a new official Williams song.
 The winner was "Echo of Williams", music by Kevin Weist, class of 1981, and lyrics by Bruce Leddy, class of 1983.

 Mountain Day

 On one of the first three Fridays in October, the president of the college cancels classes and declares it Mountain Day.
 The bells ring, announcing the event, members of the Outing Club unfurl a banner from the roof of Chapin Hall and students hike up Stony Ledge.
 At Stony Ledge, they celebrate with donuts, cider and a cappella performances.

 The first known mention of Mountain Day was made in 1827 by Williams president Edward Dorr Griffin in his notebook on college business.
 He wrote, under 'Holidays': "About the 24th of June a day to go to the mountain.
 If not then about the 14th of July.
 Prayers at night."

 In 2009, with the threat of bad weather for each of the first three Fridays of the month, Interim-president Wagner declared "Siberian Mountain Day".
 Festivities were relocated from Stony Ledge to the much more accessible Stone Hill.

+Alpine Club of Williamstown

+In 1863 Professor Albert Hopkins founded the Alpine Club of Williamstown, one of the first mountain clubs in America.
+Most significantly, it was likely the first hiking club of any type in the world to include women.
+In addition to Professor Albert Hopkins, Professor Paul Chadbourne and Reverend Harry Hopkins, there were nine unmarried ladies from Williamstown who formed the nucleus of the original club.
+Over the course of its first year four more women and nine men were added to the membership rolls.
+Most of the new male members were students from Williams College, among them Samuel H. Scudder, who would become one of the co-founders of the Appalachian Mountain Club in 1876.